Introduction

 What should I consider when choosing cabinet hardware for longevity?

-Yes, if you select high-quality, corrosion-resistant materials like stainless steel or brass, this will contribute to the overall durability of your cabinets.
+Selecting high-quality, corrosion-resistant materials like stainless steel or brass will boost the durability of your cabinets.

 How can I tell if my cabinets need to be replaced rather than repaired?

-Yes, if you notice significant structural damage, such as warping or extensive water damage, it may be more cost-effective to replace rather than repair.
+Significant structural damage, like warping or extensive water damage, often makes replacement a more cost-effective choice than repair.

 What are the best cleaning products for maintaining kitchen cabinets?

-Yes, if you use gentle, non-abrasive cleaners specifically designed for the cabinet material, this will help preserve their finish and longevity.
+Using gentle, non-abrasive cleaners designed for your cabinet material will help keep their finish intact and extend their lifespan.